-The Dos and Don’ts of social media, including trolls.
+The Dos and Don’ts of social media, including trolls and haters.

 Observe these dos and don’ts: